Fully Offline Reinforcement Learning: Related Work

+Developing reliable model-based offline RL remains challenging.
+Beyond \textbf{Issues I \& II}, performance depends critically on accurate dynamics modelling, as model errors can compound over long horizons.
+Additionally, benchmark datasets often lack coverage in important regions of state-action space, creating further generalisation challenges.
+Most existing approaches focus on mitigating this latter issue by introducing reward pessimism or uncertainty-based regularisation \citep{Yu20,Kidambi20,Kumar20,Yu21,Fujimoto21,Kostrikov21,an21,ball21a,lu2022,sun23,tarasov2023revisiting,sims2024}.
+Unifloral~\citep{unifloral2025} unifies these approaches within a common framework with streamlined implementations and benchmarking protocols, which we follow in our experiments.

-Only limited attention has been given to the two aforementioned issues of high online sample complexity and lack of performance guarantees: \citet{Paine20} introduce a method for estimating online value and partial hyperparameter tuning of offline model-free algorithms, however their method neither approximates regret, nor is an accurate proxy for true value, resulting in significant overestimation in most domains.
-As noted by \citet{smith2023}, their approach relies on offline policy evaluation, which is a challenging and provably difficult problem \citep{wang2020} whose hyperparameters require tuning online.
-Moreover, as noted by \citet{unifloral2025}, their framework is limited to behavioural cloning and two model-free critic-based methods that have since been outperformed by modern algorithms. \citet{smith2023} introduce a method for offline hyperparameter tuning, but are limited to the model-free imitation learning setting and offer no regret estimation.
-Finally, \citet{wang2022no} introduce a method for offline hyperparameter tuning to pre-select hyperparameters for online methods, but do not learn optimal policies offline or provide regret approximation.
-In contrast to all of these approaches, to the authors' knowledge, our method is the first offline RL method to reliably approximate regret and carry out \emph{all hyperparameter} tuning for general methods using \emph{only offline data}.
-Finally, understanding of offline RL from a Bayesian perspective is limited.
-To the authors' knowledge, only \citet{chen2024bayesadaptivemontecarlo} have framed solving offline model-based RL as solving a BAMDP, however no regret analysis of the Bayes-optimal policy is carried out, a continuous BAMCP \citep{Guez14} approximation is used to learn behavioural policies and the algorithm still suffers from a lack of regret approximation, hence relying on online data for tuning and data integration.
+Limited prior work directly addresses \textbf{Issues I \& II}. \citet{smith2023} propose offline hyperparameter tuning, but are limited to the model-free imitation learning setting and offer no value estimation. \citet{wang2022no} introduce offline pre-selection of hyperparameters for online methods, but do not learn optimal policies fully offline or approximate value.
+To our knowledge, our method is the first fully offline RL framework that integrates policy learning, value estimation (when required), and complete hyperparameter tuning using only offline data.
+Finally, Bayesian perspectives on offline RL remain underexplored. \citet{chen2024bayesadaptivemontecarlo} formulate offline model-based RL as solving a BAMDP, however no regret analysis of the Bayes-optimal policy is carried out, a continuous BAMDP \citep{Guez14} approximation is used to learn behavioural policies, does not propose a method for offline policy value estimation, and the algorithm still relies on online data for tuning.